Five Things You Probably Forgot About Aston Martin’s F1 Run

 Just think how much of a rewrite the F1 history books would need had ‘Black Jack’ not gone back on his handshake and decided against re-joining Cooper for 1959.

 Such was the case though.
-In 1958, under the recommendation of future team manager Reg Parnell, the future three-time World Champion was earmarked for a seat alongside Roy Salvadori, both of whom having competed in sister Cooper T45s a year prior.
+In 1958, under the recommendation of future team manager Reg Parnell, the future three-time World Champion was earmarked for a seat alongside Roy Salvadori, both of whom had competed in sister Cooper T45s a year prior.
 Brabham, still with only one full season under his belt and having already competed with Aston Martin at Le Mans, initially agreed.
-The prospect of an innovative, rear-engined Cooper with a compact 2.5-litre engine was too tantalising for Brabham though, and the Australian eventually agreed to re-join John Cooper’s eponymous outfit.
-The first of two consecutive drivers’ titles beckoned in 1959.
+The prospect of an innovative, rear-engined Cooper with a compact 2.5-litre engine was too tantalising for Brabham though, and the Australian eventually agreed to re-join John Cooper’s eponymous outfit for 1959.
+The first of two consecutive drivers’ titles beckoned at the end of that year.

-Just imagine though what would have happened though had Black Jack not gone back on his word.
-Certainly his first title in 1959, and almost certainly his second in 1960, would be erased from the record books, and it’s quite possible that either Sir Stirling Moss and/or Tony Brooks, and Bruce McLaren would today be celebrated F1 champions.
-We’ll never know of course…
+Just imagine what would have happened had Black Jack not gone back on his word.
+Certainly his first title in 1959, and almost certainly his second in 1960, would be erased from the record books, and it’s quite possible that Sir Stirling Moss, Tony Brooks, and/or Bruce McLaren would today be celebrated F1 champions.

 On top of that, had he honoured his Aston commitment, it’s also possible that Sir Jack Brabham, not Caroll Shelby, would have won the 1959 24 Hours of Le Mans alongside Salvadori instead.
 Don’t forget that his run at Le Mans aboard the DBR1 in 1958 and his 2nd placed finish at that year’s RAC Tourist Trophy were among the reasons Brabham was considered for the F1 seat in the first place.